Cesar-Barbosa/labseqapi/README.md

 Enter the desired value.
 Click on the GET button to view the result.

+## Hypothesis handling:

+Regarding user input: Considering that the user can enter any value in the GET endpoint /labseq/{n}, I formulated a hypothesis that the user enters a negative value.
+There is a check implemented for this possibility, whereby the user will be informed that the value is invalid.

+I introduced a caching system to optimize subsequent calculations, I verified that the values do not change so storing them for quick reuse is effective and does not introduce errors.

+As for security we have spring.security.user.name and spring.security.user.password, it is an authentication model that can be implemented but for testing purposes it is in /labseqapi/src/main/resources/application.properties.

+In the documentation Swagger has been included for visual and interactive interface so that end users or developers can interact with the API.

+Question validated:
+In the API response there is an issue of a response to very large integers that cannot be represented by a standard integer data type.
+In the context of the code, there should be concern about very deep calls in the calculate function in the LabseqService class due to the recursive nature of the function.

+Tests to check assumptions have also been included to cover scenarios.

 ##Swagger Documentation

 The API's endpoints and details are well documented and can be accessed via Swagger at: